scythe-io/purple-team-exercise-framework/PTEFv3.md

 ## PTEFv2
 We appreciate the feedback, pull requests, and community contributions of everyone that has spent the time to provide us lessons learned from their own exercises.
 The below team authored version 2 of the Purple Team Exercise Framework:
+* Christopher Peacock
 * Jorge Orchilles
 * Tim Schulz
 * Shawn Edwards

 ## PTEFv3
 PTEFv3 was released during RSA Conference 2023 and authored by Jorge Orchilles.
-It expands on PTEFv2 by defining Operationalized Purple Teaming and Dedicated Purple Teams.